trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

 `COMMAND_WRAPPER_SYSTEM_CONFIG_DIR`
 :   When Command Wrapper binary is compiled statically then it responds to this
     variable being set by introducing yet another level in configuration hierarchy.
 Toolset configuration files in provided directory are read before the ones in `COMMAND_WRAPPER_USER_CONFIG_DIR`/`XDG_CONFIG_HOME`.
     Subcommand configuration files are tried only if they are not found in `COMMAND_WRAPPER_LOCAL_CONFIG_DIR`, `COMMAND_WRAPPER_USER_CONFIG_DIR`, and
     `XDG_CONFIG_HOME`, in that order.

+    See also documentation of `COMMAND_WRAPPER_FACADE`, which describes how this variable can be used when packaging Command Wrapper for system package manager.

     This variable is kept in the environment when external commands and external subcommands are executed.